 Snow leopard makes Spiti a popular destination for wildlife lovers.

-It is hard to spot the Himalayan deer in this one.
+On the way to Demul village.
+It is hard to spot the Himalayan deer among the vegetation.
 Near Demul.

-Even with my lens, I could not capture them well.
+Even with a big lens, I couldn’t capture them well.
 Himalayan deer.

 Sheep of Demul village.

 Children start helping their parents at an early age.
 Demul village.
-This fifteen-year-old girl could hike mountains alone, milk cow, work on the farm, make chapatis and other food.
+This fifteen-year-old girl could hike mountains alone, milk cows, work on the farm, make thick chapatis, and cook curries too.

 Kunzum pass.
 Prayer flags and monks are the most colorful in Spiti.

 Rohtang pass.
-This popular tourist destination from Manali is crowded in the months of June and July.
+This popular tourist destination from Manali is crowded in June and July.
 But further up from Rohtang is where the scene changes.

 Close up of the snow accumulated on the road and the mountains taken from the car.
 Manali to Spiti road is paved clean for cars for only a couple of months.

-My favorite girl, the one person I remember the most from Spiti for she didn’t care about any rules of the valley and hugged me promptly whenever she saw me.
+My favorite girl, the one person I remember the most from Spiti for she didn’t care about any rules and hugged me tightly whenever she saw me.
+One can use a lot of hugs in a remote place like Spiti.

 Wow.
 I am speechless.
 Beautiful photos and stories.
 I want to experience Spiti one day, first time I ever heard of it.
 Thank you for the art in your words.
 I especially loved the photo of the back of the two little girls holding hands.
 Reminded me of my sister and I growing up.
 Such a sweet moment.
 I can only imagine the other little girl hugging you every time she saw you.
 The innocence and quick affection of a child… something every adult needs more of.